Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 Anatomy

-The actions of the external muscles of the eye are shown in Fig. 1.
-The superior oblique muscle of the eye is controlled by the trochlear cranial nerve, the external rectus muscle - by the abductor.
+The actions of the external eye muscles are shown in Fig. 1.
+The superior oblique muscle of the eye is controlled by the trochlear cranial nerve, the external rectus muscle is controlled by the abducens nerve.
 All other muscles are innervated by the oculomotor nerve, which also carries parasympathetic fibers to the sphincter of the pupil and approaches the muscle that lifts the upper eyelid.

 Rice.
-1. Motor effects and innervation of the outer muscles of the eye (left eyeball)
+1. Motor effects and innervation of the extrinsic muscles of the eye (left eyeball)

 Survey

-Examination of a conscious patient includes an assessment of tracking an object (doctor's finger, hammer, pen) moving in vertical and horizontal directions.
-The subject should move along an H-shaped path (not a cruciform) in order to more accurately assess the movement of the eyeballs.
-This makes it possible to study the functions of the external muscles of the eye relatively independently of each other (Fig. 1).
+The examination of a conscious patient includes an assessment of tracking an object (doctor's finger, hammer, pen) moving in vertical and horizontal directions.
+The object should move in an H-shaped path (rather than a cross-shaped path) to more accurately estimate the movements of the eyeballs.
+This makes it possible to study the functions of the extrinsic muscles of the eye relatively independently of each other (Fig. 1).

-• Saccades- fast movement of the gaze; achieved when the doctor asks the patient to look quickly to the right, left, up, or down
+• Saccades- rapid gaze movements; achieved if the doctor asks the patient to quickly look to the right, left, up or down

-• Convergence- the ability of the eyeballs to adapt to near vision by friendly insight, while tracking and saccades use movement at a constant distance from the eyes
+• Convergence- the ability of the eyeballs to adapt to near vision by friendly reduction inwards, while tracking and saccades use movement at a constant distance from the eyes

 • Optokinetic movements observed when the cylinder rotates with alternating white and black stripes in front of the patient's eyes.
-In the normal state, noticeably slow tracking alternating with fast corrective saccades ( optokinetic nystagmus).
-These movements are absent in the patient, with depression of consciousness.
-The study of optokinetic nystagmus is valuable for identifying simulated disorders of consciousness.
+In the normal state, slow tracking is noticeable, alternating with fast corrective saccades ( optokinetic nystagmus).
+These movements are absent in the patient with depression of consciousness.
+The study of optokinetic nystagmus is valuable for identifying feigned disorders of consciousness.

-• Vestibulo-ocular reflex...
-Unlike all the above methods, which require a preserved level of wakefulness, this test can be used in a patient with depression of consciousness.
-The pathways of the brain stem, in particular those that connect the vestibular nuclei (receive a signal from the vestibular apparatus in the inner ear; see below) with the nuclei of the III, IV and VI nerves, can be investigated in the following ways:
+• Vestibulo-ocular reflex.
+Unlike all the methods described above, which require a preserved level of wakefulness, this test can be used in a patient with depressed consciousness.
+Brainstem pathways, particularly those that connect the vestibular nuclei (receive input from the vestibular apparatus in the inner ear; see below) with the nuclei of the third, fourth, and sixth nerves, can be examined in the following ways:

 Rice.
-2. The study of the vestibulo-ocular reflex, and - an intact trunk - turning the head causes a transient movement of the eyeballs in the opposite direction - an oculocephalic reflex, or a symptom of a doll's head.
-This reflex is also applicable to vertical movements of the eyeballs when tilting back and lowering the head.
-Caloric test - the introduction of 50 ml of cold water into the external auditory canal causes friendly abduction of the eyeballs in the direction of irritation; b - death of the brain stem: absence of oculocephalic and caloric reactions
+2. Study of the vestibulo-ocular reflex, and - intact trunk - turning the head causes a transient movement of the eyeballs in the opposite direction - oculocephalic reflex, or the doll's head symptom.
+This reflex also applies to the vertical movements of the eyeballs when throwing back and lowering the head.
+Caloric test - the introduction of 50 ml of cold water into the external auditory canal causes a friendly abduction of the eyeballs in the direction of irritation; b — death of the brain stem: absence of oculocephalic and caloric reactions

-These tests are important for diagnosing a brain stem lesion in an unconscious patient.
+These tests are important for diagnosing brainstem lesions in an unconscious patient.

 Symptoms

-The patient may complain of drooping of the upper eyelid (partial or complete ptosis).
+The patient may complain of drooping upper eyelid (partial or complete ptosis).

-Diplopia, or double vision, in neurological practice occurs due to misalignment of the eyeballs, as a result of which the light falls on different parts of the two retinas and the brain cannot combine the two images.
+Diplopia, or double vision, in neurological practice occurs due to misalignment of the eyeballs, as a result of which light hits different parts of the two retinas and the brain cannot combine the two images.
 This is the case binocular diplopia that occurs with both eyes open, it should be distinguished from monocular diplopia that occurs when looking with one eye.
-The disorder is not a symptom of a neurological disease and may be due to an ophthalmic disorder (eg, lens opacity) or, more commonly, a functional defect.
+This disorder is not a symptom of a neurological disease and may be due to an ophthalmic disease (eg, lens opacity) or, more commonly, a functional defect.

-The cause of binocular diplopia is the imbalance in the work of the external muscles of the eye and the violation of their innervation.
-Diplopia is always clearly detected (either there is double vision, or it is not), however, its severity may vary.
-The patient can tell in which direction the image bifurcates - horizontal, vertical or oblique.
+The cause of binocular diplopia is an imbalance in the work of the external muscles of the eye and disruption of their innervation.
+Diplopia is always clearly visible (either double vision is present or not), but its severity can vary.
+The patient can indicate in which direction the image is bifurcated - horizontal, vertical or oblique.

-The main disorders of the oculomotor innervation are quite easily detected in a conscious patient by identifying classic syndromes using a tracking test.
+The main disorders of oculomotor innervation are quite easily identified in a conscious patient by identifying classic syndromes using a tracking test.

 Oculomotor nerve palsy (III nerve)

-Ptosis in its full form is caused by paralysis of the muscle that lifts the upper eyelid.
-When the doctor lifts the patient's eyelid, the eye is in a position lowered down and turned outward - the result of an action that does not meet resistance of the superior oblique and external rectus muscles.
-Palsy of the oculomotor nerve can also include a dysfunction of parasympathetic fibers, as a result of which the pupil does not respond to changes in lighting and is dilated ( "surgical" paralysis of the third nerve) or pupillary reflexes are weakened ( "Medicinal" paralysis).
+Ptosis in its full form is caused by paralysis of the levator palpebral muscle.
+When the doctor lifts the patient's eyelid, the eye is in a downward and outward position - the result of an action that does not meet the resistance of the superior oblique and external rectus muscles.
+Oculomotor nerve palsy may also involve dysfunction of the parasympathetic fibers, causing the pupil to become unresponsive to changes in light and dilated ( "surgical" third nerve palsy) or weakened pupillary reflexes ( "medicated" paralysis).
 The reasons are given in table.
 1.

 Table 1.
 Causes of damage to the oculomotor nerve

 Isolated unilateral anterior oblique palsy may result from mild head trauma.
-The patient usually experiences double vision when walking down stairs and tries to keep his head bowed to compensate for the diplopia.
-Paralysis of the superior oblique muscle is detected with an appropriate test (see below).
+The patient usually experiences double vision when walking down stairs and tries to keep his head tilted to compensate for the diplopia.
+Paralysis of the superior oblique muscle is detected by performing an appropriate test (see below).

-The patient cannot move the affected eyeball outward due to the uncontrolled action of the medial rectus muscle, in extreme cases this leads to the appearance of converging strabismus.
-Diplopia appears when looking to the affected side with the appearance of horizontal bifurcation of the image.
-Isolated paralysis of the VI nerve is usually associated with impaired blood supply to the nerve (damage vasa nervorum) due to diabetes or hypertension.
+The patient is unable to abduct the affected eyeball outward due to the uncontrolled action of the medial rectus muscle, in extreme cases this leads to the appearance of convergent strabismus.
+Diplopia appears when looking in the affected direction with the appearance of horizontal splitting of the image.
+Isolated sixth nerve palsy is usually associated with a disruption of the blood supply to the nerve (damage vasa nerve) due to diabetes or hypertension.
 Restoration of nerve functions after such microvascular diseases occur over several months.
-VI nerve palsy can also be false sign of localization with increased intracranial pressure, since the nerve has a large length and a complex path of passage through the bones of the skull.
-As a result, there is a high risk of damage due to increased intracranial pressure or volumetric impact.
+VI nerve palsy may also be false sign of localization with increased intracranial pressure, since the nerve is long and has a complex path through the bones of the skull.
+As a result, there is a high risk of damage due to increased intracranial pressure or volumetric effects.

-Some of the muscles responsible for lifting the upper eyelid are innervated by sympathetic nerve fibers.
-As a result, damage to the oral part of the sympathetic nervous system can manifest itself as partial ptosis along with miosis(constriction of the pupils as a result of paralysis of the sympathetic fibers that innervate the muscle that expands the pupil).
-Other signs of Horner's syndrome - a deep standing of the eyeball in the orbit (enophthalmos), reduced or absent sweating on the affected side of the face (anhidrosis) - are less common.
-The source of the sympathetic innervation of the pupil is the hypothalamus.
+Some of the muscles responsible for raising the upper eyelid are innervated by sympathetic nerve fibers.
+As a result, damage to the oral part of the sympathetic nervous system may manifest itself as partial ptosis along with miosis(constriction of the pupils as a result of paralysis of the sympathetic fibers innervating the muscle that expands the pupil).
+Other signs of Horner's syndrome - deep standing of the eyeball in the orbit (enophthalmos), decreased or absent sweating on the affected side of the face (anhidrosis) - are less common.
+The source of sympathetic innervation of the pupil is the hypothalamus.
 Horner's syndrome can be caused by damage to sympathetic fibers at various levels (Fig. 3).

 Rice.
-3. Causes of Horner's syndrome, classified according to the level of damage to the sympathetic nervous system - from the hypothalamus to the eyeball
+3. Causes of Horner's syndrome, classified depending on the level of damage to the sympathetic nervous system - from the hypothalamus to the eyeball

 Nystagmus

-Nystagmus is an involuntary rhythmic swaying movement of the eyeballs that occurs when trying to fix the gaze in the extreme vertical or horizontal directions, less often observed when looking in front of you.
-Nystagmus can occur with the same speed of movement of the eyeballs in both directions ( pendulum nystagmus), however, more often the slow phase (return to the initial position from the direction of gaze) alternates with a corrective fast phase - movement in the opposite direction ( jerky nystagmus).
-Such nystagmus is defined as a push in accordance with the direction of the fast phase, although these are almost normal saccades, the purpose of which is to compensate for the pathological process represented by the slow component.
+Nystagmus is an involuntary rhythmic swaying movement of the eyeballs that occurs when trying to fix the gaze in extreme vertical or horizontal directions, less often observed when looking in front of oneself.
+Nystagmus can occur with the same speed of movement of the eyeballs in both directions ( pendular nystagmus), however, more often the slow phase (return to the starting position from the direction of gaze) alternates with a corrective fast phase - movement in the opposite direction ( jerky nystagmus).
+Such nystagmus is defined as a push in accordance with the direction of the fast phase, although these are practically normal saccades, the purpose of which is to compensate for the pathological process represented by the slow component.

 Classification of jerky nystagmus:

-1. It manifests itself only when looking towards the fast component.
+1. Appears only when looking towards the fast component.

-2. It appears in the normal direction of the gaze (gaze is directed straight ahead).
+2. Appears in the normal direction of gaze (gaze directed straight ahead).

-3. It manifests itself when looking towards the slow component.
+3. Appears when looking towards the slow component.

-Nystagmus can be congenital, in which case it is usually pendulum-shaped.
-Acquired nystagmus can be a sign of a disorder of the inner ear (labyrinth) (see below), brainstem, or cerebellum, and it can also result from side effects of medications (such as anticonvulsants).
+Nystagmus can be congenital, in which case it is usually pendular.
+Acquired nystagmus may be a sign of a disorder of the inner ear (labyrinth) (see below), brain stem or cerebellum, or may also occur as a side effect of medications (eg, anticonvulsants).
 Rotational (rotatory) nystagmus is observed with damage to either the peripheral (labyrinth) or central (brain stem) parts of the vestibular analyzer.
-Vertical nystagmus, not associated with drug use, usually indicates a lesion of the brain stem and is of some importance for topical diagnosis of the lesion (in the area of the large foramen) in the event that the fast phase of nystagmus is directed downward when looking down.
-Patients usually do not experience nystagmus, although it may be associated with vertigo (vertigo) (see below).
-Sometimes the rhythmic movements of the eyeballs with nystagmus are perceived subjectively ( oscillopsia), especially often with vertical nystagmus.
-At the same time, the patient realizes that the world around him is unpleasantly moving up and down.
+Non-drug-related vertical nystagmus usually indicates a brainstem lesion and is of some value for topical diagnosis of the lesion (at the foramen magnum) if the fast phase of the nystagmus is downward in downward gaze.
+Patients usually do not experience nystagmus, although it may be associated with systemic dizziness (vertigo) (see below).
+Sometimes the rhythmic movements of the eyeballs during nystagmus are perceived subjectively ( oscillopsia), especially often with vertical nystagmus.
+At the same time, the patient realizes that the world around him is moving up and down unpleasantly.

 Internuclear ophthalmoplegia

-A normal friendly look with both eyes to the right or left is due to the coordinated action of the external rectus muscle of one eyeball together with the reverse action of the internal rectus muscle of the other.
-The anatomical basis of friendly movements of the eyeballs is medial longitudinal fasciculus- a strip of fast-conducting myelinated nerve fibers connecting the nuclei of the abducens nerves of the pons with the contralateral nuclei, which provide innervation to the internal rectus muscles.
-As a result of the defeat of this pathway, the possibility of friendly movements of the eyeballs is lost - the conditions for the normal abduction of one eye outward are preserved when it is impossible to move the other eye inward.
-It is also possible the appearance of nystagmus when looking to the sides, more pronounced in the outwardly diverging eye.
+A normal friendly gaze with both eyes to the right or left is due to the coordinated action of the external rectus muscle of one eyeball together with the reverse action of the internal rectus muscle of the other.
+The anatomical basis of conjugal movements of the eyeballs is medial longitudinal fasciculus- a strip of fast-conducting myelinated nerve fibers connecting the nuclei of the abducens nerves of the pons with the contralateral nuclei, providing innervation to the internal rectus muscles.
+As a result of damage to this pathway, the possibility of conjugal movements of the eyeballs is lost - the conditions for the normal abduction of one eye outward are preserved, while movements of the other eye inward are impossible.
+It is also possible that nystagmus may appear when looking to the side, which is more pronounced in the outwardly abducted eye.
 This combination of symptoms is known as internuclear ophthalmoplegia and is commonly found in multiple sclerosis.
-The defeat of the medial longitudinal bundle can also cause different vertical position eyeballs, in which one eyeball is higher than the other in all positions.
+Damage to the medial longitudinal fasciculus can also cause different vertical positions eyeballs, in which one eyeball stands higher relative to the other in all positions.

-The complete or partial loss of the ability to move in a certain direction by both eyeballs is caused by supranuclear lesion pathways responsible for the movement of the eyeballs ( supranuclear gaze palsy).
-In this case, the connections of the nuclei of the III, IV and VI nerves with the overlying structures suffer.
-Typically, there is no diplopia as the optical axes can remain aligned with each other.
+Complete or partial loss of the ability of both eyeballs to move in a certain direction is caused by supranuclear lesion pathways responsible for the movements of the eyeballs ( supranuclear gaze palsy).
+In this case, the connections of the nuclei of the III, IV and VI nerves with the overlying structures are affected.
+Typically, there is no diplopia because the optical axes can remain aligned with each other.

 Rice.
-4. Friendly gaze palsy.
-The direction of deviation is diagnostically valuable in determining the lesion focus in patients with hemiparesis and impaired consciousness, and - partial epilepsy with a focus of pathological activity in one frontal lobe; the eyeballs deviate towards the affected limbs, which does not correspond to the hemisphere in which the epileptic focus is located; b - destruction of one of the frontal lobes; the eyeballs deviate from the paralyzed limbs, since the centers that control eye movements (frontal gaze center) in the unaffected hemisphere do not send signals to resist; c - unilateral lesion of the brain stem (in the area of the parolium bridge); the eyeballs deviate to the affected side.
-The lesion is located above the intersection of the pyramids, therefore hemiparesis is detected on the side opposite to the lesion focus.
-However, the focus is located below the intersection of the fibers from the cortical center of the gaze, heading towards the nuclei of the pons varoli and controlling the horizontal movements of the eyeballs.
-In this situation, an action that does not meet the resistance of the oculomotor center of the unaffected half of the bridge leads to a deviation of the eyeballs in the direction of the same name.
+4. Concomitant gaze palsy.
+The direction of the deviation is diagnostically valuable in determining the lesion in patients with hemiparesis and impaired consciousness, and - partial epilepsy with a focus of pathological activity in one frontal lobe; the eyeballs deviate towards the affected limbs, which does not correspond to the hemisphere in which the epileptic focus is located; b — destruction of one of the frontal lobes; the eyeballs deviate from the paralyzed limbs because the centers that control eye movements (frontal gaze center) in the unaffected hemisphere do not send signals to resist; c — unilateral lesion of the brain stem (in the area of the pons); the eyeballs deviate to the affected side.
+The lesion is located above the decussation of the pyramids, so hemiparesis is detected on the side opposite to the lesion.
+However, the focus is located below the intersection of fibers from the cortical center of gaze, directed to the nuclei of the pons and controlling the horizontal movements of the eyeballs.
+In this situation, an action that does not meet resistance from the oculomotor center of the unaffected half of the pons leads to deviation of the eyeballs in the same direction

 Complex oculomotor disorders

-Combinations of paralysis of several nerves that provide innervation to the eyeballs can be different (for example, damage to the III, IV and VI nerves caused by a pathological process in the cavernous sinus or a fracture of the upper edge of the orbit), the causes of which are not established (for example, a lesion, the brain stem is unclear nature).
-It should be borne in mind the curable cause of the disease - myasthenia gravis or damage to the muscles of the eyeball due to thyroid disease.
+Combinations of paralysis of several nerves that provide innervation to the eyeballs can be different (for example, damage to the III, IV and VI nerves caused by a pathological process in the cavernous sinus or a fracture of the upper edge of the orbit), the causes of which are not established (for example, damage to the brain stem of an unclear nature).
+One should keep in mind the curable cause of the disease - myasthenia gravis or damage to the muscles of the eyeball due to thyroid disease.

 Diplopia

-In many patients with binocular diplopia, its mechanism is revealed by observing eye movements when certain muscles are weak.
-In some cases, the defect is not so pronounced and the movements of the eyeballs seem normal on examination, although the patient still notes double vision.
-In such cases, it is necessary to determine the direction in which the diplopia is most pronounced, and also establish in which direction the image bifurcates - horizontal, oblique or vertical.
-The eyes are closed in turn and marked which of the images disappears.
+In many patients with binocular diplopia, its mechanism is revealed by monitoring eye movements, when weakness of certain muscles is detected.
+In some cases, the defect is not so pronounced and the movements of the eyeballs seem normal upon examination, although the patient still notices double vision.
+In such cases, it is necessary to determine the direction in which diplopia is most pronounced, and also determine in which direction the image bifurcates - horizontal, oblique or vertical.
+The eyes are closed in turn and note which of the images disappears.
 Usually false image(for the affected eye) more distant from the center.
-So, in the case of assessing diplopia with one closed eyeball in a patient with mild paralysis of the right external rectus muscle, the diplopia is maximal when looking to the right, while the image is bifurcated horizontally.
-When the right eyeball is closed, the image far from the center disappears, while when the left eye is closed, the near one disappears.
+Thus, in the case of assessing diplopia with one eyeball covered in a patient with mild paralysis of the right external rectus muscle, diplopia is maximum when looking to the right, while the image bifurcates horizontally.
+When the right eyeball is closed, the image distant from the center disappears, while when the left eyeball is closed, the image closest to it disappears.

 Neurology for general practitioners.
 L. Ginsberg

-Paralytic strabismus is caused by paralysis or paresis of one or more oculomotor muscles caused by various reasons: trauma, infections, neoplasms, etc. It is characterized primarily by the limitation or lack of mobility of the squinting eye towards the action of the paralyzed muscle.
-When looking in this direction, double vision, or diplopia, occurs.
+Paralytic strabismus is caused by paralysis or paresis of one or more extraocular muscles, caused by various reasons: trauma, infections, neoplasms, etc. It is characterized primarily by the limitation or lack of mobility of the squinting eye in the direction of the action of the paralyzed muscle.
+When looking in this direction, double vision or diplopia occurs.

-If, with a friendly strabismus, a functional scotoma relieves of double vision, then with paralytic strabismus another adaptive mechanism arises: the patient turns his head towards the action of the affected muscle, which compensates for its functional insufficiency.
-Thus, a third symptom characteristic of paralytic strabismus arises - a forced turn of the head.
-So, with paralysis of the abducens nerve (dysfunction of the external rectus muscle), for example, the right eye, the head will be turned to the right.
-Forced turn of the head and tilt to the right or left shoulder during cyclotropy (shifting the eye to the right or left of the vertical meridian) is called torticollis.
+If with concomitant strabismus a functional scotoma relieves double vision, then with paralytic strabismus another adaptation mechanism arises: the patient turns his head in the direction of the action of the affected muscle, which compensates for its functional insufficiency.
+Thus, the third symptom characteristic of paralytic strabismus arises - forced rotation of the head.
+So, with abducens nerve palsy (impaired function of the external rectus muscle), for example the right eye, the head will be turned to the right.
+Forced rotation of the head and tilt towards the right or left shoulder with cyclotropia (displacement of the eye to the right or left of the vertical meridian) is called torticollis.

-Ocular torticollis should be differentiated from neurogenic, orthopedic (torticollis), labyrinthine (with otogenic pathology).
-Forced turn of the head allows passively transferring the image of the object of fixation to the central retinal fossa, which eliminates double vision and provides binocular vision, although not quite perfect.
+Ocular torticollis should be differentiated from neurogenic, orthopedic (torticollis), and labyrinthine (with otogenic pathology).
+Forced rotation of the head allows you to passively transfer the image of the object of fixation to the central fovea of the retina, which eliminates double vision and provides binocular vision, although not quite perfect.

-As a result of deviation, as with concomitant strabismus, there is a disorder of binocular vision.
-However, it should be noted that in children, the topical diagnosis of paralytic strabismus, and sometimes the differential diagnosis with concomitant strabismus, is very difficult.
+As a result of deviation, as with concomitant strabismus, a disorder of binocular vision occurs.
+It should, however, be noted that in children, topical diagnosis of paralytic strabismus, and sometimes differential diagnosis with concomitant strabismus, is very difficult.

 Causes

-Changes in muscles and nerves can be congenital or occur as a result of infectious diseases (diphtheria), poisoning (botulism), phlegmon of the orbit, and often as a result of direct injury (rupture) of the muscle itself.
-Congenital paralysis is uncommon and is usually combined.
-With the simultaneous paralysis of all the optic nerves, complete ophthalmoplegia occurs, which is characterized by immobility of the eye, ptosis and dilated pupil.
+Changes in muscles and nerves can be congenital or occur as a result of infectious diseases (diphtheria), poisoning (botulism), orbital phlegmon, and often as a result of direct injury (rupture) of the muscle itself.
+Congenital paralysis is not a common occurrence and is usually combined.
+With simultaneous paralysis of all optic nerves, complete ophthalmoplegia occurs, which is characterized by eye immobility, ptosis and pupil dilation.

-Complete damage to the oculomotor (III cranial) nerve causes paralysis or paresis of the upper, medial and lower rectus muscles of the eye, the muscle that lifts the upper eyelid, and, as a rule, the loss of the pupil's response to light and accommodation.
-With complete damage, ptosis (drooping of the upper eyelid), deviation of the eye outward and slightly downward (due to the predominance of the activity of the abducens nerve and superior oblique muscle) and pupil dilation are also detected.
+Complete damage to the oculomotor (III cranial) nerve causes paralysis or paresis of the superior, medial and inferior rectus muscles of the eye, the muscle that lifts the upper eyelid, and, as a rule, loss of pupillary response to light and accommodation.
+With complete damage, ptosis (drooping of the upper eyelid), deviation of the eye outward and slightly downward (due to the predominance of the activity of the abducens nerve and superior oblique muscle) and dilation of the pupil are also detected.

-Compression lesion of the oculomotor nerve (aneurysm, swelling, wedging) usually causes the pupil to dilate on the affected side; ischemic damage (for example, in diabetes mellitus) covers the central part of the nerve and is usually not accompanied by pupil dilation.
+Compression lesion of the oculomotor nerve (aneurysm, tumor, herniation) usually causes dilation of the pupil on the affected side; ischemic damage (for example, in diabetes mellitus) covers the central part of the nerve and is usually not accompanied by pupil dilation.

-Damage to the abducens (VI cranial) nerve causes paralysis of the lateral rectus muscle in combination with abduction of the eye inward; when looking towards the affected muscle, non-crossed diplopia occurs (the image that occurs in the abducted eye is projected lateral to the image in the abducted eye).
+Damage to the abducens (VI cranial) nerve causes paralysis of the lateral rectus muscle in combination with inward abduction of the eye; when looking towards the affected muscle, non-crossed diplopia occurs (the image appearing in the abducted eye is projected laterally than the image in the adducted eye).

-Defeat at the level of the Varoliev bridge often accompanied by horizontal gaze paresis or internuclear ophthalmoplegia.
+Lesion at the level of the pons often accompanied by horizontal gaze paresis or internuclear ophthalmoplegia.

-Damage to the block (IV cranial) nerve leads to paralysis of the superior oblique muscle of the eye and is manifested by a violation of the downward movement of the eyeball; diplopia is most pronounced when looking down and inward and disappears when the head is turned to the "healthy" side.
+Damage to the trochlear (IV cranial) nerve leads to paralysis of the superior oblique muscle of the eye and is manifested by a violation of the downward movement of the eyeball; Diplopia is most pronounced when looking down and inward and disappears when turning the head to the “healthy” side.

 Diagnostics

 A sign of paralytic strabismus is also the inequality of the primary angle of strabismus (squinting eye) to the secondary angle of deviation (healthy eye).
-If you ask the patient to fix the point (for example, look at the center of the ophthalmoscope) with a squinting eye, then the healthy eye will deviate to a much greater angle.
+If you ask the patient to fix a point (for example, look at the center of the ophthalmoscope) with a squinting eye, the healthy eye will deviate to a much larger angle.

-With paralytic strabismus, it is necessary to identify the affected oculomotor muscles.
-In preschool children, this is judged by the degree of eye mobility in different directions (determining the field of view).
-At an older age, special methods are used - coordimetry and provoked diplopia .
+In paralytic strabismus, it is necessary to determine the affected extraocular muscles.
+In preschool children, this is judged by the degree of eye mobility in different directions (determination of the visual field).
+At older ages, special methods are used - coordimetry And provoked diplopia .

-A simplified way of determining the field of view is as follows.
-The patient sits opposite the doctor at a distance of 50-60 cm, the doctor fixes the subject's head with his left hand and invites him to alternately follow each eye (the other eye is covered at this time) for the movement of the object (pencil, manual ophthalmoscope, etc.) in 8 directions.
-Muscle insufficiency is judged by limiting the mobility of the eye in one direction or another.
+A simplified way to determine the field of view is as follows.
+The patient sits opposite the doctor at a distance of 50-60 cm, the doctor fixes the patient’s head with his left hand and asks him to alternately watch with each eye (the second eye is covered at this time) the movement of an object (pencil, hand ophthalmoscope, etc.) in 8 directions.
+Muscle deficiency is judged by the limitation of eye mobility in one direction or another.
 In this case, special tables are used.
-With this method, only pronounced restrictions on eye mobility can be detected.
+Using this method, only severe limitations in eye mobility can be identified.

-With a visible deviation of one eye vertically, a simple adduction method - abduction can be used to identify the paretic muscle.
-The patient is offered to look at any object, move it to the right and left and observe whether the vertical deviation increases or decreases at extreme gaze abductions.
-The definition of the affected muscle in this way is also carried out according to special tables.
+If there is a visible vertical deviation of one eye, a simple adduction-abduction method can be used to identify the paretic muscle.
+The patient is asked to look at an object, move it to the right and left and observe whether the vertical deviation increases or decreases with extreme gaze aversions.
+Determination of the affected muscle in this way is also carried out using special tables.

-Chess coordinateimetry is based on the separation of the visual fields of the right and left eyes using red and green filters.
+Chess coordimetry is based on dividing the visual fields of the right and left eyes using red and green filters.

-For the study, a coordimetric set is used, which includes a graded screen, red and green flashlights, red-green glasses.
-The study is carried out in a semi-dark room, on one of the walls of which a screen is fixed, divided into small squares.
-Each square has a side equal to three angular degrees.
-In the central part of the screen, nine marks are highlighted, placed in the form of a square, the position of which corresponds to the isolated physiological action of oculomotor mice.
+To conduct the study, a coordimetric set is used, which includes a graphed screen, red and green flashlights, and red-green glasses.
+The study is performed in a darkened room, on one of the walls of which there is a screen divided into small squares.
+The side of each square is equal to three angular degrees.
+In the central part of the screen there are nine marks placed in the form of a square, the position of which corresponds to the isolated physiological action of the oculomotor movements of the mouse.

 A patient wearing red-green glasses sits at a distance of 1 m from the screen.
-To examine his right eye, he is given a red flashlight (red glass in front of the right eye) in his hand.
-The researcher is holding a green flashlight, the beam of light from which he alternately directs to all nine points and invites the patient to combine the light spot from the red flashlight with the green light spot.
-When trying to combine both light spots, the subject is usually mistaken by some amount.
-The doctor registers the position of the fixed green and trimmed red spots on the diagram (a sheet of graph paper), which is a reduced copy of the screen.
-At the time of examination, the patient's head should be motionless.
+To examine the right eye, a red flashlight is placed in his hand (red glass in front of the right eye).
+The researcher holds a green flashlight in his hands, the beam of light from which he directs one by one to all nine points and asks the patient to combine the light spot from the red flashlight with the green light spot.
+When trying to combine both light spots, the examinee usually makes a mistake by some amount.
+The doctor records the position of the green spot to be fixed and the red spot to be trimmed on a diagram (sheet of graph paper), which is a small copy of the screen.
+During the examination, the patient's head should be motionless.

-Based on the results of the coordimetric study of one eye, it is impossible to judge the state of the oculomotor apparatus; it is necessary to compare the coordimetry results of both eyes.
+Based on the results of a coordimetric study of one eye, it is impossible to judge the state of the oculomotor system; it is necessary to compare the results of coordimetry of both eyes.

-The field of gaze in the diagram drawn up according to the results of the study is shortened in the direction of the weakened muscle, at the same time there is a compensatory increase in the field of gaze in the healthy eye in the direction of the synergist of the affected muscle of the squinting eye.
+The field of view in the diagram drawn up based on the results of the study is shortened in the direction of action of the weakened muscle, while at the same time there is a compensatory increase in the field of view in the healthy eye in the direction of the action of the synergist of the affected muscle of the squinting eye.

-The method of studying the oculomotor apparatus in conditions of provoked diplopia according to Haab-Lancaster is based on the assessment of the position in space of images belonging to the fixing and deflected eye.
-Diplopia is caused by putting red glass to the squinting eye, which allows you to simultaneously determine which of the double images belongs to the right and which to the left eye.
+The Haab-Lancaster method for studying the oculomotor system in conditions of provoked diplopia is based on assessing the position in space of images belonging to the fixating and deviated eye.
+Diplopia is caused by placing a red glass on the squinting eye, which makes it possible to simultaneously determine which of the double images belongs to the right and which to the left eye.

-The nine point study design is similar to that used for coordimetry, but it is one (not two).
-The study is carried out in a semi-dark room.
-There is a light source at a distance of 1–2 m from the patient.
+The nine-point study design is similar to that used for coordimetry, but there is one (rather than two).
+The study is carried out in a dimly lit room.
+There is a light source at a distance of 1-2 m from the patient.
 The patient's head should be motionless.

-Diplopia with paralysis of individual muscles of the eye
+Diplopia due to paralysis of individual eye muscles

-• Paralysis lateral rectus muscle right eye - inability to divert the right eye to the right.
-Fields of vision: horizontal homonymous diplopia, aggravated when looking to the right;
+• Paralysis lateral rectus muscle right eye - inability to move the right eye to the right.
+Visual fields: horizontal homonymous diplopia, increasing when looking to the right;

 • Paralysis medial rectus muscle right eye - inability to move the right eye to the left.
-Fields of view: horizontal cross diplopia, aggravated when looking to the left;
+Visual fields: horizontal crossed diplopia, increasing when looking to the left;

-• Paralysis lower rectus muscle right eye - the inability to move the right eye downward when turning the eyeballs to the right.
-Fields of vision: vertical diplopia (the image in the right eye is located below), which increases when looking to the right and down;
+• Paralysis inferior rectus muscle right eye - inability to move the right eye down when turning the eyeballs to the right.
+Visual fields: vertical diplopia (the image in the right eye is located lower), increasing when looking to the right and down;

-• Paralysis upper rectus muscle right eye - the inability to move the right eye up when turning the eyeballs to the right.
-Fields of vision: vertical diplopia (the image in the right eye is located higher), which increases when looking to the right and up;
+• Paralysis superior rectus muscle right eye - inability to move the right eye upward when turning the eyeballs to the right.
+Visual fields: vertical diplopia (the image in the right eye is located higher), increasing when looking to the right and up;

-• Paralysis superior oblique muscle right eye - the inability to move the right eye downward when turning the eyeballs to the left.
-Fields of vision: vertical diplopia (the image in the right eye is located below), which increases when looking to the left and down;
+• Paralysis superior oblique muscle right eye - the inability to move the right eye down when turning the eyeballs to the left.
+Visual fields: vertical diplopia (the image in the right eye is located lower), increasing when looking to the left and down;

-• Paralysis lower oblique muscle right eye - the inability to move the right eye up when turning the eyeballs to the left.
-Fields of vision: vertical diplopia (the image in the right eye is located on top), which increases when looking to the left and up.
+• Paralysis inferior oblique muscle right eye - inability to move the right eye upward when turning the eyeballs to the left.
+Visual fields: vertical diplopia (the image in the right eye is located above), increasing when looking to the left and up.

 Treatment

-Treatment of paralytic strabismus consists primarily in the elimination of the underlying disease, the consequence of which it was (infections, tumors, trauma, etc.).
+Treatment of paralytic strabismus consists primarily of eliminating the underlying disease that caused it (infections, tumors, injuries, etc.).
 If, as a result of the general measures taken, paralytic strabismus does not disappear, the question of surgical intervention may arise.

-The question of the indications and time of the operation can be resolved positively only in conjunction with the relevant specialists (neuropathologists, oncologists, infectious disease specialists, etc.).
+The issue of indications and timing of surgery can be resolved positively only together with the relevant specialists (neurologists, oncologists, infectious disease specialists, etc.).

-Post-traumatic strabismus, as a rule, is corrected by surgery after at least 6 months. from the moment of damage, since in this case, regeneration of both muscle and nerve is possible, and, consequently, partial or complete restoration of function.
+Post-traumatic strabismus, as a rule, is corrected surgically after at least 6 months. from the moment of damage, since in this case regeneration of both the muscle and the nerve is possible, and, consequently, partial or complete restoration of function.

 There are several classifications of paralysis, each type has its own characteristics.

-The causes of the disease are primarily associated with pathologies of the nervous tissue, such pathologies can be congenital, and can occur as a result of nerve damage in the area of the cranial nerve nuclei, in the area of large nerve trunks, roots and branches.
+The causes of the disease are primarily associated with pathologies of the nervous tissue; such pathologies can be congenital, or can arise as a result of damage to the nerves in the area of the cranial nerve nuclei, in the area of large nerve trunks, roots and branches.

 • Miller-Fisher syndrome;